Coracle making weekend

 Please wear stout shoes and working clothes.
 If possible participants should bring a cordless drill and bits, a hammer, a hand saw and small G clamps.
 (Please let us know if this will present a problem).

-It is advisable to wear layers as Downland Gridshell can be cool.
+It is advisable to wear layers as the Gridshell can be cool.

-£260 per person, to include all tuition. coffee, tea and a light lunch.
+£260 per person, to include all tuition, coffee, tea and a light lunch.
+Please let the Museum know in advance any special dietary requirements.
+You may wish to bring any other refreshments needed.

 Please read our terms and conditions before booking.